Donate used and rare books

 What happens to materials donated to the Denver Public Library?

 Staff members evaluate materials to see if the materials can be added to the collection.
 Materials not added to the collection may be sold at the Used Book Sales, the Red Chair Bookshop, or online.
 The Library recycles any unacceptable materials.

 Where can I donate materials?

-We accept donations at any library location during open hours.
+We accept donations up to two boxes at any library location during open hours.
 Please deliver your items to the desk; do not put them in the book return drop.

 Will I receive a receipt for my donations?